Photo/Tomohiro Watanabe

 To coincide with the discussion on the theme of "Skiing faster on moguls," Nishi and Horishima have prepared five methods for skiing faster on mogul slopes

-Nishi Nobuyuki will be sharing two things: "Maximize pressure at the top of the mogul" and "Gain experience of success."
+Nishinobuyuki will share two key points: "Maximize pressure at the peak of the mogul" and "Accumulate successful experiences."

-Horishima Yukimasa will be sharing three things: "Step on the back of the mogul," "Timing for hitting the pole," and "Ski in a straight line over the mogul."
+Horishima Yukimasa will share three points: "Step on the back of the mogul," "Timing when to plant the pole," and "Skiing the mogul in a straight line."

 Nobuyuki Nishi